Bird tables for small birds

 But with spring still a long way off, it’s essential that our small birds maintain their fat reserves and many of them will struggle to find the food they need to ensure they survive.

-Bird tables for our small birds is the obvious and easy answer to our winter dilemma and apart from helping our feathered friends to survive, the chances are they’ll bring you a great deal of pleasure too.
+Bird tables for our small birds are the obvious and easy answer to our winter dilemma and apart from helping our feathered friends to survive, the chances are they’ll bring you a great deal of pleasure too.

 The best time to get out your bird table is between October and April when our small birds really need our help and there are lots of available bird tables on the market.
 Just visit your local garden centre to get an idea of what’s on offer.